vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-edge.md

 ### Hub and Spoke Topology

-With the Hub and Spoke topology, the management plane is located in a central location.
+With the hub and spoke topology, the management plane is located in a central location.
 Only the following components are deployed at the edge:

 - Tanzu Kubernetes Grid workload cluster
 - Load Balancer Service (NSX Advanced Load Balancer)

-The minimum footprint consists of the following:
+The following table describes the minimum footprint for edge components in a hub and spoke topology.

 | Amount | Machine usage | vCPU | Memory (GB) | Disk (GB) |
 | --- | --- | --- | --- | --- |